-Marketing strategies are not whole-company plans, but company plans should be market-oriented.
+Marketing strategies are not whole-company plans, but company plans should be marketoriented.

-Learning Objective: 02-02 Know what marketing strategy planning is-and why it is the focus of this book.
+AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-02 Know what marketing strategy planning is-and why it is the focus of this book.
+Level of Difficulty: 2 Medium Topic: What is a Marketing Strategy?

-128. A marketing strategy
+131. A marketing strategy

-- A. specifies a target market and a related marketing mix. - B. provides a focused but narrow picture of what a firm will do in some market. - C. is a market-oriented, whole-company plan. - D. includes two interrelated parts--product mix and product development. - E. includes the marketing mix, but does not specify customers.
+- A. specifies a target market and a related marketing mix. - B. provides a focused but narrow picture of what a firm will do in some market. - C. is a market-oriented, whole-company plan. - D. includes two interrelated parts-product mix and product development. - E. includes the marketing mix, but does not specify customers.